tamu-edu/dor-hprc-tools-GCATemplates/README.md

     * on the cluster with module spider
     * on the web at the software's website
     * In some cases, changing the software module in the template to a newer software version will work but not always.
-* Change the BSUB parameters and input files based on your data requirements
+* Change the SBATCH parameters and input files based on your data requirements